DeepLearnI/orbit-trial-model/INSTRUCTIONS.md

 ## Step 1 of 9: Introduction to the problem

-Let’s imagine you work at a meal-kit company, called **Hello, Food**.
+Let’s imagine you work at a meal-kit subscription company, called **Hello, Food**.
 The business model is to prepare & deliver the ingredients for meals every week to subscribed customers for them to cook themselves.

 <placeholder for log>